protonemedia/laravel-form-components/README.md

 #### Floating labels

-As of bootstrap 5 your can add [floating labels](https://getbootstrap.com/docs/5.0/forms/floating-labels/).
-Add `floating` to inputs, selects (excluding `multiple`) and textarea's to use this feature.
+As of Bootstrap 5, you can add [floating labels](https://getbootstrap.com/docs/5.0/forms/floating-labels/) by adding the `floating` attribute to inputs, selects (excluding `multiple`), and textareas.

 ```blade
 <x-form-input label="Floating Label" name="float_me" id="float_me" floating />